No products in the cart.

 Smaller plants can be placed on the pebbles topped off with water on a tray or a saucer.

-*In case you experience problems with mosquitoes because of the stale water, simply mix a tablespoon of 1% hydrogen peroxide, a few drops of dishwasher liquid and one cup of water and spray the water and the surface the plants are in.
+*In case you experience problems with mosquitoes because of the stale water, simply mix a tablespoon of 1% hydrogen peroxide, a few drops of dishwasher liquid, and one cup of water and spray the water and the surface the plants are in.

-4. Temporary greenhouse
+Temporary greenhouse

-5. Water-storing crystals
+Water-storing crystals

 Fill water-storing crystals with water and let them grow in size.
 Place them over the surface of the plants.

-6. Ready-made products from the store
+Ready-made products from the store

-The last and the most expensive option is to buy ready-made self-watering products, like automatic sprinkler timers, install a drip irrigation system, buy a self-watering probe but be careful because it can clog and your money goes down the drain.
+The last and the most expensive option is to buy ready-made self-watering products, like automatic sprinkler timers, install a drip irrigation system, or buy a self-watering probe but be careful because it can clog and your money goes down the drain.

 Regardless of the type of self-watering system that you choose, make sure to test it a week before you embark on your vacation.